lanceengland/lanceengland.github.io/_posts/2020-11-06-side-quests.markdown

 Whew.
 To summarize, my current side-quest is AZ-400 -> AZ-104 -> Networking fundamentals -> Subnetting.
 Once I finish up the networking fundamentals, I will get back to working through the AZ-104 material and I'm sure there will be more areas I will want to pause and dive a little deeper.

-My point is, you should always be prepared to take side-quests if it means aquiring valuable skills.
+My point is, you should always be prepared to take side-quests because it means aquiring valuable skills.
 Be patient.
 Embrace the process.
 There is a literal infinite amount of knowledge to learn, so focus on a direction, and understand the journey is part of the quest.